vuxcode/pr1-project-Josefin-animation/README.md

 # Project Notes

 > You can use this section of the file to keep notes about your project as you work on it.
+>my brain is entagnling itself like spagetti trying to figure out how to set up the if statements in the buttons

 # Project Summary